Sexual Assault Kit Initiative (SAKI) Program

 In January 2020, Texas Ranger leadership selected Orlando Salinas to serve as the site coordinator for the SAKI grant.
 As the site coordinator, Orlando oversees the collection of lawfully owed DNA.
 Orlando joined the Texas Rangers in 2018 as the non-commissioned program lead for the Border Security Operations Center (BSOC).

 As of 2019, the state of Texas possessed approximately 35,000 forensic samples in CODIS that have not been associated with a known individual.
 Additionally, the Texas Rangers have identified unsolved sexual assaults and sexually related homicides in CODIS without an association to a known individual.
 The Texas Rangers are using SAKI funds to resume investigative efforts on cold cases by outsourcing forensic genetic genealogy testing of DNA samples from unknown offenders linked to sexual assaults and sexually related homicides.
 The Texas Rangers will use the information obtained from testing to investigate cold cases and to work in partnership with other law enforcement agencies and prosecutors to bring these violent offenders to justice.

 Headquarters Ranger Staff Lieutenant Trampas Gooding serves as the coordinator for the SAKI cold case investigation and prosecution.
 He is working with Texas Rangers, law enforcement and prosecutors around the state to bring the perpetrators of these violent cold cases to justice.
-Ranger Captain James Thomas supervises the SAKI program.
+Ranger Captain Wende Wakeman supervises the SAKI program.